Internal energy: Internal energy in an elastic medium

 where the $C_{ijkl}$ are the components of the 4th-rank elastic constant tensor of the medium.

 Elastic deformations, such as sound, passing through a body, or other forms of macroscopic internal agitation or turbulent motion create states when the system is not in thermodynamic equilibrium.
 While such energies of motion continue, they contribute to the total energy of the system; thermodynamic internal energy pertains only when such motions have ceased.

 History

 James Joule studied the relationship between heat, work, and temperature.
 He observed that friction in a liquid, such as caused by its agitation with work by a paddle wheel, caused an increase in its temperature, which he described as producing a quantity of heat.
-Expressed in modern units, he found that c.
-4186 joules of energy were needed to raise the temperature of one kilogram of water by one degree Celsius.
+Expressed in modern units, he found that about 4186 joules of energy were needed to raise the temperature of one kilogram of water by one degree Celsius.